Film Still, Parke’s Castle: Cian de Buitléar D.O.P.

 Visit the film’s website for production stills and cast and crew information.

 “…for peace comes dropping slow…” is completed!
 I want to thank everyone who participated in this production.
 Each person involved made an essential contribution.
 Our production team was a “dream team” including Cian de Buitléar, our cinematographer and Tony Kearns, our film editor with Darren Carr providing documentary and stills photography.
 Our film’s soundtrack was graced by the vocals and fiddle of Seamie O’Dowd.
 Production manager Tara Lewis and assistants Letty Hill and Arlo Liddy were indispensable.
 The main light writing was performed by Laura Brennan, Sinead Hawkins, Noelle Keilty, Avril Lahiff, Tara Lewis, Aodan O’Connor, Kathryn Reynolds, Lorcan Strain, Arlo Liddy, all young performing artists who traveled from all over the country to take part.
 Additionally, local children and participants from Sligo and around the country took part in the film including Dualtagh, Bronagh and Aoibhin Holmes and Justin and Gabriel Knecht.
 The final scene was filmed with over 70 participants, many of whom were from the Yeatsian Legacy and Omagh’s Peace III programmes, as well as Sligo Peace and Reconciliation and citizens from the Sligo area.
 Thank you to all who participated!

 Photo Credit: Darren Carr

-A busy schedule of free screenings is being confirmed beginning in September, which will be posted shortly.
+A busy schedule of screenings is being confirmed beginning in September, which are posted shortly.
 We look forward to seeing you then.